nerdreich/wiki.md/docs/install.md

 ### Delete documentation

-wiki.md adds it's documentation as /docs to your installation.
+wiki.md adds its documentation as /docs to your installation.
 You can safely delete this folder if you don't need it.

 ## Advanced configuration